mrdnote/Dnote.MappingValidator/README.md

 ﻿# Dnote.MappingValidator
 ## Preface
+A common task in modern programming is writing mapping code between e.g. an entity object and a model or dto object.
+Many programmers don't like to write this boring mapping code and resort to libraries that do this mapping automatically for them like the popular [AutoMapper](https://automapper.org/).

+Now I'm gonna be upfront.
 I don't like AutoMapper, and like many I consider it to have major drawbacks.
 Just Google "[don't use automapper](https://www.google.com/search?q=don%27t+use+automapper)", and there are plenty of arguments against it's usage.
 My main argument is that it doesn't fit well with the premise of [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming).
 Extreme
 Programming heavily relies on tools making it easy to refactor code, and one part of that is being able to lookup referenced class members.
 However class properties that are mapped by AutoMapper are not being referenced at all.

-So you think a property isn't used anymore, while in fact it still is, but in runtime.
+Example given: You think a property isn't used anymore, while in fact it still is, but in runtime.
 Then you go ahead and remove the property, do hours of refactoring, hit run: and BAM, AutoMapper throws you an error (well not throws, it probably logs it somewhere in an obscure place) telling you the property it wants to map no long exists.

 ## Alternative

-So that's why I like to write out mapping code:
+So that's why I like to write out mapping code, simple, neat and performant:
 ```C#
 PersonViewModel MapPersonViewModel(PersonDto person)
 {